|Each caseta is like an individual party with dancing and singing.|

 The fiesta begins at midday, with the parade of carriages and riders; a tradition where economic and social power are exhibited.
 The parade ends at the beginning of the afternoon and the carriages make their way to the bullring, the Real Maestranza where the best bullfighters and breeders meet.
 At night, the fairgrounds are utterly transformed, the crowds continue to pour in, all ages, all nationalities and all committed to having a thoroughly good time.
 The dancing, fun and festivity continue into the early hours of the morning, at first in the streets and later only within the casetas themselves.

 The Feria of April has been going strong for one hundred and fifty years.
-With this in mind, the Town Hall has organised an exhibition in the Reales Alcazares which shows its evolution and includes some spectacular photographs.
+With this in mind, the Town Hall organises exhibitions from time to time which shows the fair's evolution and includes some spectacular photographs.
 Over the years many top film stars have visited the "feria" such as Anthony Quinn, Orson Welles and Grace Kelly.
 For many, attending the Seville Fair remains a highlight on the annual social calendar.

 And they continue to come….The crème de la crème of Spanish society, aristocracy, politicians, actors and artists.
 All of them make time in their agenda to enjoy a fino and enjoy the festivities firsthand.
 Seville is a magnificent city in its own right but the feria, for many, is the one event of the year that really sets this city apart.